Swenson Center Library

 As you locate and view individual records in the library catalog, you will find that our holdings are tagged with the name Swenson Center in the Location Field above the call number.
 For additional information and assistance in how to search the catalog please use this link.
 Even though our library materials do not circulate, you may request titles via interlibrary loan from most libraries in United States or Canada.
 Please contact us if you have questions about interlibrary loan or any other library matter at email@example.com or call (309)794-7204 during business hours.

+Please see our policies page for information about donating books.
 Please do not bring or send materials without consulting the staff first.
+Please note, we do not accept Bibles/hymnals or items in poor condition.

 The main focus of this collection is on Swedish immigration to North America and Swedish-American culture.
 The Center purchases all new works in the field as well as adds donations of older Swedish-American imprints to this collection.
 Special concentration and emphasis is on: Swedish-American bibliography; background perspectives on Swedish and Scandinavian emigration; histories of Swedish settlements in the U.S. and Canada; histories and publications of Swedish-American organizations and institutions; Swedish-American literature; Swedish-American publishing; Swedish-American fine arts and music; Swedish travelers and visitors to the North American continent; Swedish-American biography and family history; Swedish-American religious life, including denominational histories as well as anniversary booklets for many individual congregations.